senzee1984/InflativeLoading/README.md

 I believe you already went through both components of InflativeLoading, in summary:

 1. Use DumpPEFromMemory.exe to select a native EXE, and then dump the PE main module from memory into a bin file.
 Regarding the selection of EXE files, please refer to `Best Use Cases` and `Know Issues or Limitations` section.
-2. Use InflativeLoading.py script to append a shellcode stub for the dump file.
+2. Use InflativeLoading.py script to prepend a shellcode stub for the dump file.
 You can choose to provide command line and whether to execute generated shellcode immediately. **Currently, user-supplied command line only works properly for a small set of programs**.

 ## Best Use Cases